Finding self-similar behavior in quantum many-body dynamics via persistent homology: Introduction

-More precisely, serving as a numerical testbed, we apply topological data analysis techniques to the dynamics of the single-component nonrelativistic Bose gas in two spatial dimensions, described by the time-dependent Gross-Pitaevskii equation with quantum initial conditions.
-This system exhibits a rich phenomenology far from equilibrium, including various nonthermal fixed points associated to regimes of weak and strong wave turbulence \cite{PhysRevA.66.013603, PhysRevA.85.043627, PhysRevA.86.013624}.
+More precisely, serving as a numerical testbed, we apply TDA techniques to the dynamics of the single-component nonrelativistic Bose gas in two spatial dimensions, described by the time-dependent Gross-Pitaevskii equation with quantum initial conditions.
+The latter exhibits a rich phenomenology far from equilibrium, including various nonthermal fixed points associated to regimes of weak and strong wave turbulence \cite{PhysRevA.66.013603, PhysRevA.85.043627, PhysRevA.86.013624}.
 Focussing on the nonperturbative strong wave turbulence regime, a vertex-resummed two particle-irreducible expansion scheme has been successfully employed to obtain analytical predictions for relevant scaling exponents \cite{Orioli:2015dxa, PhysRevD.97.116011}.
 The existence of corresponding nonthermal fixed points has been confirmed by means of numerical lattice simulations \cite{Karl:2016wko}.
-In addition, the infrared behavior can be influenced by vorticial excitations interacting anomalously with each other via 3-vortex interactions \cite{Karl:2016wko, Deng:2018xsk}, that is, altering the universal scaling behavior.
+In addition, the infrared nonthermal fixed point can be dominated by vorticial excitations interacting anomalously with each other via 3-vortex interactions \cite{Karl:2016wko, Deng:2018xsk}, that is, altering the universal scaling behavior.
 It has been conjectured that this anomalous vortex kinetics is associated to the formation of Onsager vortex clusters out of equilibrium via evaporative heating \cite{PhysRevLett.113.165302, 2019arXiv190305528G}.
+Recently, experimental evidence for scale-invariant dynamics and Onsager's model has been reported \cite{gauthier2019giant, johnstone2019evolution}.

-Guided by numerical results for the two-dimensional Bose gas, we reveal that at late times far-from-equilibrium persistent homology observables can show self-similar scaling characteristic of a nonthermal fixed point.
-We discover a continuous spectrum of dynamical scaling exponents, depending on a filtration parameter to construct point clouds, which may provide a refined classification of nonequilibrium universal phenomena.
-The existence of such a spectrum of scaling exponent seems to indicate scaling species mixing, in our case between the strong wave turbulence and the anomalous vortex kinetics components present in the infrared of the particular Bose gas.
+Guided by numerical results for the two-dimensional Bose gas, we reveal that at late times far from equilibrium persistent homology observables can show self-similar scaling characteristic to a nonthermal fixed point.
+We discover a continuous spectrum of dynamical scaling exponents, depending on a filtration parameter to construct point clouds, which provides a refined classification of nonequilibrium self-similar phenomena.
+The existence of such a scaling exponent spectrum seems to indicate scaling species mixing, in our case between the strong wave turbulence and the anomalous vortex kinetics nonthermal fixed points present in the infrared of the particular Bose gas.
+The analysis is supplemented by a thorough investigation of accompanying subtleties of the chosen persistent homology approach such as amplitude redistribution-induced exponent shifts.